flipmac/rhapsody/README.md

 rhapsody
 ========

-This is a "loosely coupled module dependency" framework.
+This is an AMD framework.
 The idea is that you can create a module by doing:

 ```javascript